Vindulamj/IntersectionZoo-Docs/docs/source/intersectionzoo_architecture.rst

 CMDP modeling
 -------------

-Once traffic scenarios are modeled, the **CMDP modeling layer** is used to define the state, action, reward to be used with the reinforcement learning algorithms.
-CMDP stands for Conextual Markov Decision Process and is used to model problem variations.
+Once traffic scenarios are modeled, the **CMDP modeling layer** is used to contain them as `Conextual Markov Decision Process (CMDP) <https://arxiv.org/abs/1502.02259>`_ and define the state, action, reward to be used with the reinforcement learning algorithms.
+CMDP is used to model problem variations.
 In IntersectionZoo, each city is modeled as a CMDP with each traffic scenario stemming from the city as a problem variation.
-In a CMDP, each problem variation is a MDP.
-In eco-driving, those MDPs are defined by the following state, action and reward functions and formulate as a multi-agent control problem.
+In a CMDP, each problem variation is an MDP defined by a problem variation context and called a context-MDP.
+In eco-driving, those context-MDPs are defined by the following state, action and reward functions and formulate as a multi-agent control problem.

+** Context-MDP Definition **

 - **State**: The design of the observed state of a vehicle is mainly based on the capabilities of existing sensor technologies.
   The observed state includes the speed of the ego-vehicle, relative distance to the traffic signal, traffic signal state (red, green, or yellow)